-Because the capital of the Netherlands, while notorious for its red-light district and – at least until recently – its 'coffeehouses', can be a refreshing bet for a family city break, provided you approach it in the right frame of mind.
+The capital of the Netherlands, while notorious for its red-light district and – at least until recently – its 'coffee houses', can be a refreshing bet for a family city break, provided you approach it in the right frame of mind.
 The city centre is hectic and touristy, while the Dutch laidback, hippyish approach to life in general can be both refreshing and frustrating.
 But if you plan what you want to do in advance and go armed with a masterplan, there's no reason why you won't enjoy the 'Venice of the North' and its manifold attractions.

-Walk a short distance from the Rijksmuseum in its home on Museumplein to the Van Gogh Museum, where younger kids can similarly make use of a children's audio-tour (ages 6–12) or a free treasure hunt with a prize (ages 6–10) to gain an insight into the work of the famously tormented genius.
-Children's workshops are regularly held but only by advance reservation for groups in English.
+Walk a short distance from the Rijksmuseum in its home on Museumplein to the Van Gogh Museum, where a multimedia family guide designed for those with ages 6–12 gives an insight into the work of the famously tormented genius.

-The Rembrandt House, a little more centrally located, is set in a building where the painter lived and worked before going bankrupt.
+Take teens to he Rembrandt House Museum, a little more centrally located, a building where the painter lived and worked before going bankrupt.
 It's not as child-friendly as the previous museums, but older kids may be interested in Rembrandt's etchings and in the carefully reconstructed period interiors.

-Explore canal's distinctive network of canals – either a hop-on hop-off touring cruiser, or better fun for kids, a 4-seater 'canal bike' (essentially a pedalo) – CanalBike offers hire, route suggestions and rain shields, or else group tours on various themes, including a 'mystery tour' and Rembrandt's Amsterdam (the latter combines an hour's walk with an hour on the canal).
+Explore Amsterdam's distinctive network of canals – either a hop-on hop-off touring cruiser, or better fun for kids, a four-seater 'canal bike' (essentially a pedalo) – Stromma offers hire, route suggestions and rain shields, or else group tours on various themes.

 Discover Nemo, the city's wonderful 'hands-on', ship-shaped science centre, designed for children 3-13.
 It's not cheap, and you'll need a full day inside to see everything over the five storeys and get your money's worth, but there's a gigantic rooftop where you can run amok against great city views (it becomes a magnet for sun-bathers in summertime).
 You can picnic there or elsewhere in the museum, or there are several eateries.
 In Dutch school holidays Nemo gets extra-busy but does offer special events, including science displays and workshops.